This Strawberry Cherry Slab Pie layers juicy summer fruit between a buttery, flaky double crust for an easy-to-serve dessert made for a crowd.

 Or, you can serve it straight from the sheet pan!
 It does make for a good presentation.

-I am so honored when you make a recipe from my site!
-If you make this Cherry Strawberry Slab Pie, please leave a comment and a star rating with your experience!
-If you have any questions about this recipe, feel free to comment here, too!
+I am so honored when you make a recipe from Everyday Pie!
+If you make this Cherry Strawberry Pie recipe, please leave a star ⭐️⭐️⭐️⭐️⭐️ rating with your experience!
+If you have any questions about this recipe outside of what is covered in the article, please comment below and I'll respond as soon as I'm able.

 Cherry Strawberry Slab Pie